monukumar857180/delta-demo/README.md

 # delta-demo
-this is only demo project
+this is only demo project.